 What do you love about Kinross Parish Church?

 What do you struggle with in Kinross Parish Church?

 What are your dreams for Kinross Parish Church?

-The core team working on Kinross Parish Church’s Growing Young (GY) project are starting the year feeling positive, as conversations begin to strengthen relationships in our church family.
+The steering group working on Kinross Parish Church's Growing Young (GY) project are starting the year feeling positive, as conversations begin to strengthen relationships in our church family.